pharmavillage/documentation/content/commands/acl-cat/index.md

 since: 6.0.0
 summary: Lists the ACL categories, or the commands inside a category.
 syntax_fmt: ACL CAT [category]
-syntax_str: ''
+syntax_str: ""
 title: ACL CAT
 ---

 The command shows the available ACL categories if called without arguments.
-If a category name is given, the command shows all the Redis commands in the specified category.
+If a category name is given, the command shows all the Pharmavillage commands in the specified category.

 ACL categories are very useful in order to create ACL rules that include or